 Cochrane works collaboratively with contributors around the world to produce authoritative, relevant, and reliable evidence, in the form of Cochrane Reviews.
 Cochrane Reviews are systematic reviews of primary research in human health care and health policy, and are internationally recognized as the highest standard in evidence-based health care resources.
 They investigate the effects of interventions for prevention, treatment, and rehabilitation.
 They also assess the accuracy of a diagnostic test for a given condition in a specific patient group and setting.
 They are published online in the Cochrane Library.
 Each systematic review addresses a clearly formulated question.
 In the case of this particular review the question was:What are the effects of different treatments in people with postpolio syndrome (PPS)?

 Read this resource online or download PDF - File Size: 1.0 MB

-For further clinical resources, the Polio Health website is designed specifically for health professionals.
+To access further clinical resources, the Polio Health website is designed specifically for health professionals.
 It has a myriad of information including a research database, fact sheets, a health professionals register, information from recent polio conferences, and details of Polio Australia’s Clinical Practice Workshops.